-Scott Pye is an Australian racing driver who competes in the Australian V8 Supercars Championship since 2013.
-He's currently a member of Walkinshaw Racing/Mobil 1 HSV Racing team.
-Prior to entering a major V8 competition, he was a runner-up in the 2012 Dunlop V8 Supercar Series.
+Scott Pye is an Australian racing driver who competes in the Australian Supercars Championship since 2013.
+Prior to entering the major Supercars competition, he was a runner-up in the 2012 Dunlop V8 Supercar Series.

 Earlier in a career, Pye was a successful racer in some low-grade single-seater competitions, winning the British Formula Ford Championship in 2010 and reaching podiums in the Australian Formula Ford and New Zealand Toyota Racing Series.

 Scott Pye was born on January 8, 1990, in Adelaide, South Australia.
 After few years of racing with go-karts, his first racing series with cars was the 2007 New South Wales Formula Ford Championship.
 In 2008, he moved to the Australian Formula Ford Championship as a member of Borland Racing Developments/CAMS Rising Stars team.
 In the first year of competition, he finished 7th in the points with four podiums.

 Between seasons 2008 and 2009, Pye participated in the Toyota Racing Series New Zealand, winning three races and finishing third in the points.
 In the 2009 Australian Formula Ford Championship, still with CAMS Rising Stars, Pye improved his performances and finished third in the points, with two wins during the season.